pazvives/DL-SP22-Project/README.md

       ```
       As a result of this action, there should be a folder called 'train' under the Project folder, which contains all the images.

-      [TODO: verify, do we need to an extra step here to create unlabeled folder before continuing with next step.
+      [TODO Miao: to verify, do we need to an extra step here to create unlabeled folder before continuing with next step.
       If so, let's also clarify that that structure of folders is 'key'/needed so to not try to modify it]

    3. Run SSL Backbone pretraining